lKellr/LeosProjectArchive/_drafts/High Ratio Gearing.md

 # Derivatives
 There is really almost no limit on the variations to implement these kinematics.
 - With bevel gears, the transmission becomes a Pericyclic (Nutating) gearbox, as [this](https://www.youtube.com/watch?v=Z-zUTS5FPPc) one that recently appeared on YouTube.
 It trades radial with axial space.
+- innput via additional plnatary stage sintead of carrier, Bild 4.31, -> equivalent to Wolfrom!, not sure if this gives even higher ratios easily
 - Belt and Pulley variant
 	- Kinematically it is the same as the others above.
 After all, belt and pulley style transmissions are just separated gears.
 The internal gear version is of course not possible to implement, as there is no real way to create pulleys with internal contact.
 	- However force transmission works a bit differently (only tangential forces, no normal forces) and this results in a really nice interpretation of its function which i describe [[2024-03-24-designing_a_gearbox_for_a-_star_tracking_mount|here]].
 	- [also my design on thingiverse](https://www.thingiverse.com/thing:6548761), rather simple way to eliminate backlash and produce high quality meshing contacts, could be improved by an adjustable carrier to tension the belts.
 Rather low transmission ratio of only 169:1, because large pulleys are uncommon and get quite large.
 Also, this takes up more space than with gear teeth because of the reuqired spearation distance between the two pulleys.
 Furthermore, the choice of gear ratios is limited by the availability of short belt lengths.
+	- probably low efficiency, belt has high friction on plastic pulleys
 - A cycloidal gearbox uses the eponymous cycloidal curve which meshes with cylinders on the other side.
 Because these cylinders can be freely rotating, the problematic friction losses are reduced considerable, so that they even become backdriveable.
 Tooth count and therefore transmission ratio is however limited.
 A further difference is that the output  is spread over multiple cam and the fact that stepped planets are typically not used.
 They therefore resemble just the single stage version.
 - Strain-Wave gears have flexible planets that are not really rotating but perform a similar motion forced by the wave generator.
 One can imagine the wave generator as the planets which are separated from their teeth.
 The reason is the elimination of backlash.
+But the stiffness is reduced
 <svg version="1.1" xmlns="http://www.w3.org/2000/svg" viewBox="0 0 461.9436952142704 310.1603539033839" width="461.9436952142704" height="310.1603539033839">
   <!-- svg-source:excalidraw -->